Guide to Wicking

 Our wood wicks crackle and pop like a wood burning fire as they burn.

 Wooden wicks are for use in containers, and should not be used in pillars or votives.
-Wooden wicks can be used in paraffin or soy.
-When using our wooden wicks in pure soy, we recommend using the W007 Wooden Wick.
-This is to make sure the melt pool is wide enough since pure soy wax tends to hold in the heat, as well as fragrance.
-Our wood wicks are not recommended for use with bees wax or palm wax as these waxes do not tend to burn hot enough.
+Wooden wicks can be used in paraffin, Coco Apricot Crème, Lush Coconut Soy, and Soy Container wax.
+When using our wooden wicks in pure soy, we recommend testing.
+There are many variables in candle making such as the addition of scent, color, or other additives that could affect the performance of your candles.
+When you test you will want to make sure the melt pool is wide enough for your candle making project.
+Our woo wicks are not recommended for use with bees wax or palm wax as these waxes do not tend to burn hot enough.

 To achieve a good “crackle” sound with the wooden wicks, it is very important that you do not use too much fragrance oil.
 The crackle is a result of the correct amount of fragrance oil, type of wax, and amount of dye being used.